-Temperature mapping of storage areas (WHO Technical Report Series, No. 961, 2011, Annex 9)
+Temperature mapping of storage areas

 The purpose of a temperature mapping study is to document and control the temperature distribution within a storage area.

 Temperature mapping of storage areas is a systematic mapping procedure in any cold room, freezer room, or another temperature-controlled store.

 This guideline does not cover the mapping of small-scale cold chain equipment such as refrigerators or freezers.

 The following Technical Supplements are also relevant: